HITECHCRIME/HC_SG51_Colorized_World/README.md

-different vector's where the hate resides no simple mind who knows it, weapons drawn next-------(annuls it) what day'll bring ------------------(it was day'll) (this is) should (long) no hidden layers just the grief truly only thing is my own cause own charge own retreat, steady ground i have no words other than be in peace let me be in peace, rest in peace yeah
+different vector's where the hate resides no simple mind who knows it, weapons drawn next-------(annuls it) what day'll bring ------------------(it was day'll) (this is) should (long)

+no hidden layers just the grief truly only thing is my own cause own charge own retreat - steady ground

+i have no words other than be in peace let me be in peace, rest in peace yeah